 Students in a cohort will progress through the coursework together with options for three elective courses.
-In addition to coursework, students will complete three residences, an eportfolio with oral defense of the portfolio, a dissertation proposal with oral defense of it, and a dissertation with oral defense.
+In addition to coursework, students will complete three residencies, an ePortfolio with oral defense of the portfolio, a dissertation proposal with oral defense of it, and a dissertation with oral defense.

 Residencies: Doctoral programs contain three residencies at crucial program points.